Table shuffleboard is one of my favorite bar games.

 Your goal is to shoot your puck as far down the table as possible without falling off.

 Your puck must slide beyond your opponent’s farthest puck to score.
 It must land in a scoring section, of which there are three.
+However, if the puck hangs over the far edge, it is worth 4 points (known as a “hanger”; more on that below).

 Only one player can score per round.